emqx/emqx-docs/en_US/getting-started/docker.md

 :::tip

-When starting EMQ X in a container, use the hostname or FQDN to form the node name.
+When starting EMQX in a container, use the hostname or FQDN to form the node name.
 This prevents data loss by ensuring data is stored in the correct directory ('data/mnesia/<node name>').
 :::

 ## Run a Single EMQX Node with Docker